dyreschlock/pocket-utils/README.md

 - This will create a Game object by iterating over all cores in the database.
 For each core, if the `executionDir` has been set, it will look in that folder for roms.
 If the `executionDir` has not been set, it will look in the core's `common` directory.
 If `rom_zips` has been set on the core, it will assume that ROMs are not sorted and desired Games are in the execution directory root.
 Otherwise, if `rom_zips` is not set, it will assume that ROMs are sorted into genre folders.

+- This will also create a text file listing all games in an `_unsorted` directory within each core.
+This text file will be placed in the root of the `{utility.directory}`

 Any missing data is expected to be manually completed by using a SQL viewing application.